pondrejk/dizzer/chap4-case_study_1.md

 The benefits of interactive preference controls are manifold: users can reason about various alternative scenarios, observe how even slight changes in their preferences influence their potential action area, they can seek compromise between conflicting views, or model how their options would alter should their life situation change.
 The selected spatial factors are aiming to suit civic user, however, inclusion of additional parameters could extend the target group to municipal planners or property developers.^[The origins of this idea date back to the 2018's hackathon that the author attended as a member of a competing team.
 The original demo application has been fully reworked by the author for the purpose of this thesis, though the input spatial data pre-processed at that time have been reused here.]

-Aside from its primary use, the application also aims to demonstrate the ideas presented earlier in this thesis — the use of hexagonal aggregation and layer ordering to cope with hight spatial density, the benefits of the vector tile format and the WebGL rendering environment, or the power of scale-based styling.
+Aside from its primary use, the application also aims to demonstrate the ideas presented earlier in this thesis—the use of hexagonal aggregation and layer ordering to cope with hight spatial density, the benefits of the vector tile format and the WebGL rendering environment, or the power of scale-based styling.
 Some recommendations for map interface design are also showcased.
 In terms of software implementation, the benefits of the React front-end framework for creating interactive maps are discussed.

 ## 4.1 Data sources and transformations